cclearpartners/myi-docs/src/guides/customise-your-list-view-based-report.md

 When Display is checked, that column is displayed in the table view (both in the main view and in the modal).
 When using a listview with a custom report, it can be useful to retrieve a field for data manipulation purposes, but not display it to the end user.

+### Required Lookups

+The Required Lookup checkbox applies only to fields on a lookup object, and not on the main object.
+It indicates that records which do not have this lookup will be ignored.
+This can happen when:

+- The lookup field on the main object is empty
+- The lookup field is filled in, but the user does not have access to the looked up record
+- The user has access to the looked up record, but that record is not synced to the iPad

 ## Custom Parameters

 The Custom Parameters field is free text that accepts a wide range of predefined values.